-This Cauliflower & Chickpea Bake is flavored by fenugreek, cumin, and coriander.
-Served with couscous and vegan tzatziki, it makes a quick, easy, and delicious weeknight meal.
+This Roasted Cauliflower & Chickpea Tray Bake is flavored by fenugreek, cumin, and coriander.
+Served with couscous and vegan tzatziki, this Vegan Sheet Pan Dinner makes a quick, easy, and delicious weeknight meal.

 What is Fenugreek?